ThisShivaKaushal/MyRoom/readme.md

 - **The shelf** — books, a trophy, a little globe, a camera, a tiny Luffy figure standing guard, and a couple of baskets doing the honest work of hiding my clutter
 - **The plant** — surviving, against all odds
-- **The sneakers** — tucked in the corner because apparently even virtual rooms need virtual shoes on the floor Every object is its own little element sitting exactly where it sits on my real desk.
-Nothing here is decorative filler — I picked each piece because it's actually mine.
+- **The sneakers** — tucked in the corner because apparently even virtual rooms need virtual shoes on the floor

 ## The hover thing

 This is the part I'm most proud of, honestly.
 Hover over any object in the room and everything *else* fades and blurs out — like the rest of the room politely steps back so that one thing gets the spotlight.
-Move your cursor, the spotlight moves with it.

-It's a small effect but it's the one that makes the page feel less like a static illustration and more like a room you're actually standing in and looking around.

-Pure CSS, no JavaScript required:
+Pure CSS:

 ```css
 .coke {